bmc/sbt-editsource/index.md

 The plugin provides the following new settings and tasks.

-**Note**: All settings and tasks are in an `EditSource` namespace, to avoid import clashes with identically named settings from other plugins.
-The pattern for accessing settings in this plugin is:
+**Note**: sbt-editsource uses predefined SBT settings, where possible (e.g., `sources`).
+Where sbt-editsource defines its own settings, *those* settings are in an `EditSource` namespace, to avoid import clashes with identically named settings from other plugins.
+The pattern for accessing settings in this plugin
+is:

-    EditSource.settingName <<= ...
+    EditSource.settingName in EditSource.Config <<= ...

 Task access is similar.